Start with a baseline payoff estimate, then choose the calculator that matches what you want to understand, compare, or change next.

 If the transfer helps, compare the remaining balance against a payoff goal before the promo period ends.

 Use this when the date matters.
-Instead of asking how long the current payment will take, it shows the payment needed to reach the payoff date you want.
+It shows the payment needed to reach the payoff date you want.

-That helps you see whether the goal is realistic, too aggressive, or close enough that a smaller adjustment may get you there.
+That helps you see whether the goal is realistic, too aggressive, or close enough that a smaller adjustment might get you there.

 Payoff plans tied to a date, deadline, budget reset, or personal goal.